-From distance the faculty look like a cheese with wholes.
+From distance the faculty look like a cheese with holes.
 It's a facade that attract attention, which it should do, as it contains research on an international level.
 Anna Maria Indrio, former partner and architect at C.F.
 Møller explains:

 “The facade bacame very important because we wanted to create an expressiv marking of the international research that takes place inside of the building.
 We wanted to provide the building and the faculty with an identity.
 At the same time the material choice is an expression of the reseach which the building is going to hold: Innovation in the building industry"

 The perforated facade is created by 292 individual elements in ultra high performance concrete.
 The elements measure 5 x 3 meters each with at least one hole measuring 1,2 meters in diameter.
 All elements are cast at Hi-Con in Hjallerup.